ScilifelabDataCentre/DbShare/README.md

 ## `/db/{dbid}`

-List of tables (# rows), views.
+List of tables (with # rows), views.

 Delete the database.
+TODO

 ## `/table/{dbid}`